jurabek/go-jwt-validation-using-jwks/README.md

 # go-jwt-validation-using-jwks
-This repository shows how to validate JWT token based on JWKS provided Public Key in golang
+This repository shows how to validate JWT token based on JWKS using Public Key in golang